How to Get a UPS Refund for Late Delivery

 Even if you have a solid understanding of getting a refund from UPS for delayed deliveries, it can be a full-time job combing through your invoices every month.
 If you would rather spend your time doing something more valuable for your business, let the team of small parcel auditors at P3 do it for you.

-We will run a 45-point audit on every shipment to make sure you get every refund that you’re owed by UPS, including for late deliveries.
+We will run a 45-point audit on every shipment to make sure you get every refund that you’re owed by UPS, including for late deliveries and billing errors.
 Our proprietary software automates the refund process, so you can focus on what really matters in your business rather than fighting for money that is owed to you.

 P3 clients save up to 20% on small parcel shipping services when utilizing our shipping invoice audits.
 Plus, there are no out-of-pocket costs for you.
 Simply share the refund credits that we get back for your company.